codesport/programmable-nfts/README.md

 * [Next Steps](#next-steps)

-# Executive Summary: A Novel Use Case of Non Fungible Tokens (NFTs)
+# Introduction: A Novel Use Case of Non Fungible Tokens (NFTs)

 We are a DAO, investment vehicle, and guild for blockchain end users, investors, and builders.